mozilla-l10n/styleguides/Arabic_ar/README.md

 ## Gender-neutral Translation

-In Kiswahili, gender is most often never specified. .
+In KiArabic, gender is most often never specified. .
 In a sentence such as “Mwanafunzi wa darasa hilo alisherekea,” you have no linguistic clues as to the gender of the student (mwanafunzi).

-Only a few verbs in Kiswahili are gender specific.
+Only a few verbs in KiArabic are gender specific.
 If you need to mention marriage, use a variant of “kufunga ndoa” to indicate that someone is married, rather than “kuoa” (male) or “kuolewa” (female).
 The other gender-specific verbs involve sexual situations.
-Kiswahili does not distinguish gender for nouns, except for pairs that are explicitly about gender: "man/woman", "boy/girl" mvulana/msichana, "sister/brother" dada/kaka, etc.
+KiArabic does not distinguish gender for nouns, except for pairs that are explicitly about gender: "man/woman", "boy/girl" mvulana/msichana, "sister/brother" dada/kaka, etc.
 Example

 ## Genitive